Russia signals readiness to deepen talks with U.S. on Sakhalin 1 project

 "I can mention Sakhalin-1 as the most obvious example of the work that has begun in this area," he was quoted as saying by RIA.

-Russian president Vladimir Putin signed last month a decree that could allow foreign investors, including top U.S. oil major Exxon Mobil to regain shares in the Sakhalin-1 oil and gas project.
+Russian President Vladimir Putin signed a decree last month that could allow foreign investors, including top U.S. oil major Exxon Mobil to regain shares in the Sakhalin-1 oil and gas project.

 Exxon previously held a 30% operator share in the lucrative project, and is the only non-Russian investor to have quit its stake.
-The U.S. major took an impairment charge of $4.6 billion to exit its Russian business after Moscow sent troops into Ukraine in February 2022.

 Tags